Enjoy the Salt Life at Matanzas Inlet Beach

 Matanzas Inlet is located just minutes south of St. Augustine.
-It is a wonderful place to enjoy favorite activities like boating, fishing and shelling.
+It is a popular salty paradise to enjoy favorite activities like boating, fishing, surfing and shelling.
 Adventure abounds at Matanzas Inlet with sandy nooks and surf side fun.
 You will encounter friendly locals with fascinating stories to tell about the recent history of the area and how certain tropical storms have transformed the scenery over the years.
 There are miles of lush hiking trails to explore at Matanzas Inlet.
 Convenient rentals are also available for kayaks and jet skis for an aquatic adventure on the Matanzas River.

 Mother Nature provides annual renewal for Matanzas Inlet by cranking up the surf and reshaping sandbars when tropical storms move up the Atlantic coast.
 Since the inlet is not fronted by natural jettys, the width and depth of the entrance is subject to change.
 This creates a dynamic beach landscape to explore for locals and visitors alike.
 Historic Spanish military maps actually suggest that Matanzas Inlet today has shifted hundreds of yards south since the 18th century.